PingrisAlexis/ArgentBank/README.md

-# PingrisAlexis_13_31032022
+# Project 8/9 - Front End Developer Path

-## Project 13 Front-End OpenClassrooms - Use an API for a bank account.
+## Use an API for a bank account.

 ### Specifications: